| | |

 2. Go with a guide.

 Just being inside a game reserve is a great experience.
-We have found though that this is greatly enhanced by having a guide show you around.
+We’ve found, though, that this is greatly enhanced by having a guide show you around.
 In fact, this is one of our favourite things to do when we’re in a game reserve.
-Someone who knows the bush intimately will be able to point out things that you never would have noticed by yourself.
-This could range from animals that are well-camouflaged and are easy to miss, to passing on information about why a certain insect does what it does, or how the different faunal and floral components of the bush interact with and affect each other.
+Someone who knows the bush intimately will be able to point out things you’d never have noticed on your own.
+This could range from animals that are well-camouflaged and easy to miss, to fascinating insights about insects, or how the different faunal and floral elements of the bush interact with one another.

-Some of the favourite things we have seen have been with a guide – from the scratch marks that a leopard leaves on a tree while preparing for its evening hunt, to how dung beetles count their steps and use the sun to navigate, to pointing out rare birds.
-Whatever it is, you will end up seeing far more, learning far more and come away appreciating the bush far more than you ever had before.
+Some of our favourite sightings have been with a guide – from the scratch marks a leopard leaves on a tree while preparing for its evening hunt, to how dung beetles count their steps and navigate using the sun, to rare bird sightings.
+Whatever it is, you’ll end up seeing and learning far more, and leave with a deeper appreciation of the bush.

 The Grey-headed Kingfisher is a rare summer visitor to the Kruger National Park which is easy to miss without discerning eyes.

-Although there are plenty of private companies who operate in the Kruger National Park and offer guided safaris for day visitors, we would recommend booking a guided experience with the park rangers.
-These include guided bush walks (not suitable for young children) and game drives, and can be booked at the camp reception.
+Although there are plenty of private companies operating in the Kruger National Park offering guided safaris for day visitors, we recommend booking a guided experience with the park rangers.
+These include guided bush walks (not suitable for young children) and game drives, which can be booked at camp receptions.

 3. Get out on foot.

-For obvious reasons, bush walks are only available as a guided experience, with guests escorted by an armed game guard.
-Although they are armed, the game guards rely first on their trained instincts and knowledge of animal behaviour during encounters with wild animals, making sure that both man and beast enjoy the encounter unharmed.
-Bush walks are also not suitable for young children, given the possibility of encounters with dangerous game.
-When out in the wild, size counts!
+For obvious reasons, bush walks are only available as guided experiences, with guests escorted by an armed game guard.
+Although armed, these rangers rely primarily on their trained instincts and knowledge of animal behaviour to manage encounters, ensuring both human and animal are kept safe.
+Bush walks are not suitable for young children due to the potential for encounters with dangerous game – when you’re out in the wild, size matters!

-Bevan on walking safari in the Kruger National Parl
+Two people walking in the bush in the Kruger National Park.

 Getting out on foot gives you a much greater appreciation for the bush.